IF THE LIES DIDN’T FIT, WHY’D THEY ACQUIT?

 Class of 1993, Eric Stukel wrote: “I fought the law!”

-remorse, no sorrow for Tammy’s death—just bragging rights.
-“I fought
+No remorse, no sorrow for Tammy’s death—just bragging rights.

-were involved in covering up Eric Stukel’s crime, why weren’t they
+people were involved in covering up Eric Stukel’s crime, why weren’t

-charged in the matter?
-In a federal court, conspiracy is punishable with
+they charged in the matter?
+In a federal court, conspiracy is punishable

 maximum time Stukel could have served for manslaughter.

-conspiracy or his sister for perjury became a near impossibility, and
+for conspiracy or his sister for perjury became a near impossibility,

-had the prosecution tried to bring up elements of conspiracy during the
+and had the prosecution tried to bring up elements of conspiracy

-trial—Brian Sedlacek and Katie Larson’s appearance at the dam,
+during the trial—Brian Sedlacek and Katie Larson’s appearance

-Dusty List’s strange statements to law enforcement—they would have
+at the dam, Dusty List’s strange statements to law enforcement—

 In other words, the defense could have simply asked: “How can we